ntoscano01/analyze_datasets_and_train-_ml_models_using_automl/README.md

 # Register and visualize dataset

-Notes: This repo is for the Coursera course:Analyze Datasets and Train ML Models using AutoML.
+Notes: This repo is for the Coursera course Analyze Datasets and Train ML Models using AutoML.
 This course focuses on the AWS data science product stack.
 This is week 1 exercise.

 1. List and access the Women's Clothing Reviews dataset files hosted in an S3 bucket